OWASP/owasp-mastg/docs/contributors/3_PRs_and_Reviews.md

 ## How to Review a PR

-If you'd like to review another contributor's PR please [follow the steps here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request).
+If you'd like to review an open PR please follow these steps:

 ### Step 1: Comment and Suggest Changes